Frequently Asked Questions

 3. Space in mind.
 Many of our customers remember what life was like prior to introducing direct debit, it's a fantastic means of assisting the Credit Control function in any size of company.
 Helen and her team in our short explainer video can vouch for that.

-The SEPA direct debit mandate, tell me more.
+The SEPA Direct Debit mandate, tell me more.

 The mandate is simply an authorisation by your customer to debit their account.

-There are a few ways to capture this authorisation, by phone, emandate or paper mandate.
+There are a few ways to capture this authorisation; by phone, emandate or paper mandate.

-Here at DebaPay we support both emandate and paper mandate.
+DebaPay supports both emandate and paper mandate.

 Emandate